siemens/cmp-test-suite/output.md

 # Documentation of the output
-If you want to share the report, consider to include the configuration file.
+If you want to share the report, consider including the configuration file.
 The configuration file contains essential settings and parameters that were used during the test execution, which can help others replicate the test environment and understand the context of the results.
-However, caution should be exercised when sharing these reports and configuration file.
+However, caution should be exercised when sharing these reports and configurations files.
 Always review the content of the report and configuration file to ensure that no confidential information is inadvertently shared.

-Tests can have three types of status.
+Tests can have three types of status in the Robot Framework.
 - pass: all conditions in the test cases passed
 - fail: a condition in the test case failed
-- skip: can have mutlipe reasons:
+- skip: can have multiple reasons:
-    - a test case was not relevant in your set up of the test and there for skipped
+    - a test case was not relevant in your setup of the test and was therefore skipped.
-    - a test failed, but isn´t needed for RFC compliance
+    - a test failed, but it isn’t required for RFC compliance.

 ## Output files
 Running tests generates the following three result files: